shyamdiwakar/LFPsim/README.txt

 /*LFPsim - Simulation scripts to compute Local Field Potentials (LFP) of cable compartmental models of neuron and network implemented in NEURON simulation environment.

 LFPsim works reliably on biophysically detailed multi-compartmental neurons with some or all active channels.
-We

 Last updated 12-March-2016
 Developed by : Harilal Parasuram & Shyam Diwakar